 1. Report Robocalls and Fake Google Call to the FTC

 If you are bombarded with unwanted calls, make sure to take action and file a complaint at the Federal Trade Commission (FTC).
-Easily register your landline or cellular phone numbers on donotcall.gov or dial 1-888-382-1222 for free!
+If you have a landline phone service or cellular phone number, you can easily register your number on donotcall.gov or dial 1-888-382-1222 for free!
 You can even report any personal phones that have been receiving these pesky calls.
 Don’t wait until it is too late – put an end to those annoying nuisance telephone calls now!

 2. Block the numbers or use Blocking Apps

 Do not let those pesky phone numbers get you down– take action!
-Many phones come with call blocking already installed, and if yours does not, your cellular provider can help to block any specific number.
+Many business phone services come with call blocking already installed, and if yours does not, your cellular provider can help to block any specific number.

 T-Mobile is one provider that can detect any potential scam calls and label them with “Scam Likely” on the caller ID.
 Additionally, you can utilize apps to safeguard yourself from getting bombarded by phone spam too!